Hang Tuah's Well

-Hang Tuah Well (Perigi Hang Tuah) is a 1.8-meter-deep water well, which is located in Kampung Duyong, Malacca, Malaysia.
+Hang Tuah Well (Perigi Hang Tuah) is a 1.8-meter-deep water well, which is located in Hang Tuah Village, Kampung Duyong, Duyong, Malacca, Malaysia.
 It was declared as a historical monument under the Antiquities Act on 29 September 1977.
 According to the folklore, it is believed that Hang Tuah dug the well himself for his own use.

+There is also urban legend where it was believed the well housed a white crocodile that can only be seen by alim ulama.

+Structure

+The well is 1.8 metre deep.
+The wall were made from laterite and the well were claimed to never empty even during draught season.
+The well is still in use by the public for their daily water usage by the surrounding neighborhood and during water disruption window.